iOS Hardening Configuration Guide for iPod Touch, iPhone and iPad devices running iOS 9.3 or higher

 In the interim, ASD advises the following:

 - Upgrade to the latest version of iOS.
 Even though new versions were not the target of the evaluation, this version does provide security enhancements and addresses known vulnerabilities.
-This is consistent with ASD’s advice to install the latest versions of software and patch operating system vulnerabilities as communicated in the ISM and Strategies to Mitigate Targeted Cyber Intrusions.
+This is consistent with ASD’s advice to install the latest versions of software and patch operating system vulnerabilities as communicated in the ISM and Strategies to Mitigate Cyber Security Incidents.

 - Implement the current iOS Hardening Configuration Guide.
 The existing guide is applicable to new versions of iOS and updated guidance will contain additions in response to new features, rather than wholesale changes to the existing advice.